-The Big Dig
+The Big Dig Day

-Saturday 21 April, 2018
+Saturday 27 April, 2019

-"The spirit of the Big Dig is what community gardening is all about"
+"The spirit of the Big Dig Day is what community gardening is all about"

-Camilla Barboza, a volunteer with The Castle Garden in Hackney shared how community gardening has changed her relationship with London "Remembering that such beautiful, tranquil spaces exist so close by helps when you are stuck on a crowded train or tired after a long day"
+Camila Barboza, a volunteer with The Castle Garden in Hackney shared how community gardening has changed her relationship with London "Remembering that such beautiful, tranquil spaces exist so close by helps when you are stuck on a crowded train or tired after a long day"

-To take part, simply log into the Capital Growth member's area, click on the 'Big Dig' box and answer a few short questions about what's happening on the day.
-This information will then be processed and appear on a map of London gardens for promotion to volunteers.
-We'll also post you a pack of publicity materials and other supplies to help you spread the word in your local area.
+To take part, simply log into the Capital Growth member's dashboard, click on the 'Big Dig Day 2019 Sign up' box and answer a few short questions about what's happening on the day.
+Your garden will automatically appear on the map of Big Dig Day gardens - ready for you to share, network and promote to volunteers.

 Not a member of Capital Growth?

-The Big Dig across the UK
+The Big Dig Day across the UK

-The Big Dig started as an event run by Capital Growth in 2012 to engage volunteers in local food growing projects.
+The Big Dig Day started as an event run by Capital Growth in 2012 to engage volunteers in local food growing projects.
 Funding was also received to roll this out across the UK , recruiting 7,500 new volunteers to take part in community gardening.
 These local networks continue to recruit and engage volunteers locally.

-In 2017, 48 gardens in London took part, welcoming over 600 volunteers to help build trellises, plant seedlings, add compost and enjoy a well deserved cuppa in the company of friends and neighbours.
+In 2018, 41 gardens in London took part, welcoming over 600 volunteers to help build trellises, plant seedlings, add compost and enjoy a well deserved cuppa in the company of friends and neighbours.